The Spurious Factor Dilemma: Robust Inference in Heavy-Tailed Elliptical Factor Models: Asymptotic behavior of sample eigenvalues

-\begin{remark} Lemma \ref{lem_realsignal_preratio} indicates that the leading eigenvalues of $S$ are very close to the population ones in the sense that their ratios asymptotically converge to one in probability.
+\begin{remark} Theorem \ref{lem_realsignal_preratio} indicates that the leading eigenvalues of $S$ are very close to the population ones in the sense that their ratios asymptotically converge to one in probability.
 However, this doesn't mean that $\lambda_i$ is a consistent estimator of $\sigma_i$ since $\sigma_i$ tends to infinity.
-On the other hand, the convergence rate in Lemma \ref{lem_realsignal_preratio} can be pretty slow due to the term $\mathsf{T}/\sigma_i$.
-Therefore, the results in Lemma \ref{lem_realsignal_preratio} are far from ideal, especially if our goal is to determine the asymptotic distribution of $\lambda_i$. \end{remark}

-To obtain a more precise description for the locations of $\lambda_i$, we employ the methodology from \cite{yu2024testing} and introduce the random quantities $\theta_i,1\le i\le m$ to trace the asymptotic behavior of each $\lambda_i$.
+On the other hand, the convergence rate in Theorem \ref{lem_realsignal_preratio} can be slower than the order of $n^{-1/2}$ due to the term $\mathsf{T}/\sigma_i$ in case $(1)$.
+Therefore, the results in Theorem \ref{lem_realsignal_preratio} are far from ideal, especially if our goal is to determine the asymptotic distribution of $\lambda_i$. \end{remark} To obtain a more precise description for the locations of $\lambda_i$, we employ the methodology from \cite{yu2024testing} and introduce the random quantities $\theta_i,1\le i\le m$ to trace the asymptotic behavior of each $\lambda_i$.
 We define $\theta_i$ as the unique solution to

 \cite{DXYZspiked} showed that under the elliptical model, $\theta_i$ is a closer approximation to $\lambda_i$ compared with $\sigma_i$.
 In our study, to address the effect of $D^2$, we need the second order description $\zeta_i$ to be the unique solution to